ansible/awx/docs/docsite/rst/userguide/instance_groups.rst

 Once the instance group is successfully created, the **Details** tab of the newly created instance group remains, allowing you to review and edit your instance group information.
 This is the same screen that opens when the **Edit** (|edit-button|) button is clicked from the **Instance Groups** list view.
 You can also edit **Instances** and review **Jobs** associated with this instance group.

 .. |edit-button| image:: ../common/images/edit-button.png
-   :alt: Editing instances and reviewing jobs associated with an instance group
+   :alt: Edit button

 |IG - example IG successfully created|

 .. |IG - example IG successfully created| image:: ../common/images/instance-group-example-ig-successfully-created.png
+	   :alt: Instance group details showing how to view instances and jobs associated with an instance group

 Associate instances to an instance group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~